Why Refer Your Eye Care Patients to Us?

 Dr. Elizabeth Atkinson

-Dr. William Atkinson is an exceptional optometrist, with a true humanitarian spirit.
+Dr. Elizabeth Atkinson is an exceptional optometrist, with a true humanitarian spirit.

 He holds degrees from Springfield College in Illinois, University of Illinois, Urbana Champaign and the Illinois College of Optometry, and completed an externship at Olympia Fields Osteopathic Hospital and in pediatrics at Maryville Academy in Des Plaines.
 He is also a member of PROPS (Professionals Referring Other Professionals) networking group and has been in practice since 1992.
 His previous vision center was in Woodstock, IL.

-Dr. Elizabeth Atkinson obtained her B.Sc. in Psychology from the University of Illinois, Urbana-Champaign, and later earned her Doctor of Optometry at Illinois College of Optometry.
+Dr. Jay Patel obtained her B.Sc. in Psychology from the University of Illinois, Urbana-Champaign, and later earned her Doctor of Optometry at Illinois College of Optometry.

 In addition to providing comprehensive eye exams, Dr. Atkinson has a special interest in fitting scleral lenses.
 She provides custom-made scleral lenses to patients with keratoconus, post-LASIK complications, and other corneal irregularities — offering them clearer vision and greater comfort.